 A tabletop RPG with open-ended characters and dynamic monsters

 - Classes have archetypes and choose feats from their known themes.
 A Mage for example has its core features, features for a Magus (half caster) or Wizard (full caster) as well as feats from the themes it knows.
-For example a Mage may choose to select feats from both the Alteration and Teleportation themes.
+For example a Mage may choose to select feats from both the Metabolism and Teleportation themes.

 - This allows for more customizable characters, allowing them to mix and match feats from different themes or select feats that focus on how they want to play.
 For example, a Tempest Acolyte can choose to focus on feats that have effects when they cast spells, augment their melee strikes, or do something entirely differently.

 - Classes are balanced for short rests instead of different classes recharging at different times which creates party imbalance.

 - Classes are balanced against each other with features given at common intervals across all classes.

 - Classes give ability increases and do so in a more inclusive, resulting in more rounded characters and allows for more diverse character options.